The Safest Airlines in the US Ranked for 2026

 In 2024, another 2 incidents plagued United Airlines and its passengers.
 A main gear collapse on March 8 led to a runway excursion, and on January 10, another tail strike occurred.

-• Fleet Age & Modernization: United?s "United Next" plan has added hundreds of Boeing 787s and Airbus A321neos.
+• Fleet Age & Modernization: United's "United Next" plan has added hundreds of Boeing 787s and Airbus A321neos.
 In 2026, they received a record delivery of 20 new Dreamliners, replacing older 767 models with "smart" cockpit automation.

 • Ratio of Incidents to Flights: United has an excellent proactive maintenance culture, which contributes to its relatively low rate of incidences, regardless of its huge size, due to its real-time engine health monitoring.